winir/gatsby-starter-netlify-cms/src/pages/about/index.md

 ---
 ### Philosophy

-At brew-beans we committed to the phiosophy of the 'fair go' a uniquely ozzzy thing.
+At brew-beans we committed to the philosophy of the 'fair go' a uniquely ozzzy thing.
+What it means is that everyone is treated fairly and given a fair go.